paulhalla/dec-project-1/readme.md

 The pipeline currently contains the following datasets:

-- [Foreign Exchange (FX) daily exchange rates](https://www.alphavantage.co/documentation/#currency-exchange) for different countires' currencies compared against the US Dollar.
-The crrent pipeline defaults to exchange rates against the AUD, EUR, JPY, RUB and GBP respectively.
+- [Foreign Exchange (FX) daily exchange rates](https://www.alphavantage.co/documentation/#currency-exchange) for different countries' currencies compared against the US Dollar.
+The current pipeline defaults to exchange rates against the AUD, EUR, JPY, RUB and GBP respectively.

-- [Digital & Crypto Currencies daily exchange rates](https://www.alphavantage.co/documentation/#digital-currency) for for different digital currencies rates compared against the US Dollar.
-Current pipeline defaults to exchange rates against BTC, ETH and DOGE respectively.
+- [Digital & Crypto Currencies daily exchange rates](https://www.alphavantage.co/documentation/#digital-currency) for different digital currencies rates compared against the US Dollar.
+The current pipeline defaults to exchange rates against BTC, ETH and DOGE respectively.

 - [US treasury yield data](https://www.alphavantage.co/documentation/#treasury-yield) for various maturity timelines.
-The current pipeline shows the maturify timelines for 3 months, 2 years, 5 years, 7 years and 10 years respectively.
+The current pipeline shows the maturity timelines for 3 months, 2 years, 5 years, 7 years and 10 years respectively.

 ## Architecture

 - Object-oriented Python extraction using requests and pandas with integrated logging, testing, and yaml configuration for user input
-- Upsert load to Postgress with sqlalchemy and database transformations using modularized sql with jinja templating
+- Upsert load to Postgres with sqlalchemy and database transformations using modularized sql with jinja templating
 - Dockerizing and serving ELT pipeline on AWS with use of ECS, ECR, S3, RDS, and IAM

 <p align="center">